pantheon-systems/documentation/source/content/guides/solr-drupal/02-solr-drupal-9.md

 - multi-lingual support
 - categorization based on indexed terms and faceting

-While there are limits to the scope support, Pantheon's Customer Success Engineers can provide recommendations and suggestions for improving the Limited Availbility experienece os using Pantheon Search with Solr 8 on Drupal 9.
+While there are limits to the scope support, Pantheon's Customer Success Engineers can provide recommendations and suggestions for using Pantheon Search with Solr 8 on Drupal 9.

 Technical Support for Pantheon Search with Solr 8 on Drupal 9 in Limited Availability does not include: